section-engineering-education/engineering-education/articles/dijkstra-python/index.md

 published: true
 url: /engineering-education/dijkstra-python/
 title: Understanding Dijkstra's Shortest Path Algorithm in Network Routing using Python
-description: This article gives the reader a guide on how to create an animated counter in a web application using JavaScript.
-We will do this with a few JavaScript helper methods and by setting the duration for the animation.
+description: This article will give the reader a guide on the Dijkstra algorithm.
+This is used to calculate and find the shortest path between nodes using the weights given in a graph.
 author: terrence-aluda
 date: 2021-02-19T00:00:00-10:00
 topics: [Languages]